LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/aiPoweredRouting/UseMavenRoutingFromBot.md

 The session store is useful in storing any context information gathered in a bot that you may want to use in a routing policy.
 For instance you may want to set the intent detected by a bot and then use it for any routing policy.

 You can call the session store API by setting up an [Integration](conversation-builder-conversation-builder-integrations.html) with the [Context Session Store API](maven-context-warehouse-context-session-store.html) details.
+You may use the conversation id to store the session state, and pass the conversation id in the AskMaven call.

 <img class="fancyimage" width="500" src="img/maven/Call Session Store APIs from CB.png">